DakotaClawson/aws-cloud-practitioner-prep/README.md

 <b> Edge Location </b>

-> Amazon CloudFront

-Stores cached copies of your content closer to your customers in 'edge locations' for faster delivery.

-> AWS Outposts
+> <b>Amazon CloudFront</b> <br />
+> A content delivery service.
+It uses a network of edge locations to cache content and deliver content to customers all over the world.

+> <b>AWS Outposts</b> <br />
-AWS will build and store a mini-region in your own data center.
+> AWS will build and store a mini-region in your own data center.

 <b> Utilizing AWS Services </b>

-In AWS, everything is an API call (application programming interface).
+In AWS, EVERYTHING is an API call (application programming interface).

 Interact using:

-> AWS Management Console
+> <b>AWS Management Console</b>

-> AWS Command Line Interface (CLI)
+> <b> AWS Command Line Interface (CLI) </b>

-> AWS Software Development Kits (SDKs)
+> <b> AWS Software Development Kits (SDKs) </b> <br/>

-Benefits of AWS

-- Easy to Use
-- Flexible
+> Enables you to use AWS services with your existing applications or create entirely new applications that will run on AWS.

+Provision Amazon EC2-based environments:

+> <b>AWS Elastic Beanstalk</b><br />
+> Helps you focus on business app, NOT infrastructure. <br />
+> Deploys the resources necessary to perform the following tasks:
+>
-- Cost-Effective
+> - Adjust capacity
-- Reliable
+> - Load balancing
-- Scalable and high-performance
-- Secure
+> - Automatic scaling
+> - Application health monitoring

+> <b>AWS CloudFormation</b><br />
+> Infrastructure as code tool allows you to define wide variety of AWS resources. <br />
+> Use JSON or yml text files to create a template for your environment.

 ---

 <!-- TECHNOLOGY -->

 ## Technology 💻

+### Connecting to AWS

+<b> Virtual Private Cloud (VPC) </b> <br/>
+Your own private network in AWS.
+A VPC allows you to define your private IP range for your AWS resources, and you place things like EC2 instances and ELBs inside of your VPC.

+_Note: You place things into different subnets._

+<b> Subnets </b> <br />
+Chunks of IP addresses in your VPC that allow you to group resources together.

+<b> Internet Gateway (IGW) </b> <br />
+Attaching this to your VPC allows public traffic from the internet to access your VPC.

+- Think of an internet gateway as being similar to a doorway that customers use to enter a coffee shop.

+<b> Virtual Private Gateway </b> <br />
+Allows access to private resources in a VPC.

+- You are still using the same road as everyone else, but with an extra layer of protection.
+(Think of a bodyguard 💪)

+> <b> AWS Direct Connect </b> <br />
+> Enables you to establish a dedicated private connection between your on-premises data center and a VPC.
+>
+> - helps you to reduce network costs
+> - increase the amount of bandwidth that can travel through your network

+### Subnets and network access control lists

+<b> Packet </b> <br />
+A unit of data sent over the internet or a network.

+<b> Network Access Control List (ACL) </b> <br />
+Virtual firewall that controls inbound and outbound traffic at the subnet level.

+- Think of it this as a passport control officer for 'packets'! 🛂

+<b>Stateless Packet Filtering</b> <br />
+They remember nothing and check packets that cross the subnet border each way: inbound and outbound.

+_Stateless ALLOWS all inbound traffic by default._ 🟢

+<b>Stateful Packet Filtering</b> <br />
+They remember previous decisions made for incoming packets. <br />

+The VPC that checks the packet permissions is known as a <b>Security Group</b>. <br />

+_Stateful DENIES all inbound traffic by default._ 🔴

+### Global Networking

+<b>Domain Name System (DNS)</b><br />
+The phonebook of the internet!
+DNS resolution is the process of translating a domain name to an IP address.

+> <b>Amazon Route 53</b><br />
+> a DNS web service.
+It gives customers a reliable way to route end users to internet applications hosted in AWS.
+>
+> - manage the DNS records for domain names

+### Databases and Storage

 ### IAM: Access Management in AWS